UK Council for Psychotherapy

 • As part of our defences we may become grandiose, arrogant, lack empathy, have contempt for vulnerability, be hyper-vigilant to criticism (yet be self-critical), intrusion, dissociate.
 We may intellectualise, rationalise, minimise things using humour, become like a workaholic, maybe addicted to computer gaming (or use technology as a screen between ourself and others, avoiding emotionally informed language), have other unhealthy distractions, addictions or hoard things, finding ways to keep people out.
 We may experience social anxiety for fear of exposing ourself too much & may prefer animals or groups, causes, religious communities rather than people, avoid being present in intimate relationships.

-• Subtly rigid inside, we may carry protective armour as a "keep out, don't get close" sign through being aloof, including our choice of work that enables us to think, act without feeling
+• Subtly rigid inside, we may carry protective armour as a "keep out, don't get close" sign through being aloof, including our choice of work that enables us to think, be in cognitive control, act without feeling

 • There may be a mismatch between what we say and what we experience, struggling to say much about our relationships or make sense of them